cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 }
 {% endhighlight %}

 Beware reader, be very ware.
 The use of the term "str" in the `as_str()` method doesn't mean you're making a `&'static str`.
-In fact `as_str()`, will always produce a mould with a lifetime which is **not static**.
+In fact `as_str()` will always produce a mould with a lifetime which is **not static**.
 Rust's compiler will try its best to make the lifetime of the variable, or the longevity of that mould, as long as it needs to be, but it can never ever be `&'static`.
-A `&'static str` that last forever must be defined at compile time.
+A `&'static str` that lasts forever must be defined at compile time.

 This matters because if we now try to pour hot plastic into our polystyrene mould: